bravetechnologycoop/BraveSensor/firmware/README.md

 1. Run "Flash application (local)".
 1. Check the log output in the serial monitor window for correct output.
    On the console, check Argon has connected to cloud and is publishing the expected data, use the console function to turn debug messages on to see if publishes are being received.
 1. Unplug and pack for shipping to client.
-Do not forget to pack the IM21 door sensor!
+Do not forget to pack the IM door sensor!

 The production firmware also has configuration values, found in the firmware_config.h file.